 Has your country ratified the Hague Choice of Courts Convention 2005?
 If not, do you expect it to in the foreseeable future?

-Jersey has not ratified the Hague Judgments Convention 2019.
-We do not consider it likely that this convention will be ratified in the foreseeable future.
+Jersey is not included in the Hague Choice of Courts Convention 2005.
+We do not consider it likely that this convention will be signed by or extended to Jersey in the foreseeable future.

 Has your country ratified the Hague Judgments Convention 2019?
 If not, do you expect it to in the foreseeable future?